ffund/tcp-ip-essentials/lab3/3-subnet.md

 At this point, every host in the network should be able to reach every other host (by IP address)!
 Use `ping` to verify this.

-On romeo, `ping` every other host by address - hamlet, ophelia, othello, and desdemona.
+On romeo, `ping` every other host by address - juliet, hamlet, ophelia, othello, and desdemona.
 Save the output for your lab report.

+**Lab report**: After you have configured the network interfaces and routes according to your subnet design, show the output of `ping` *from* "romeo" to *each* of the five other hosts - juliet, hamlet, ophelia, othello, and desdemona.
+(Five total `ping` commands with output.)

 #### Save the routing table on each host and router